queq/4chan-dl/README.md

 April 24th, 2014

 * Moved to new namespace.
 * Added prettier print messages.
-Now you can monitor the download's progress.
+Now you can monitor the download progress.
 * Exceptions aren't visible to the user now (404 in specific).
 Instead of that, a rather unintuitive message shows up.

 TODO